 0801-07 INSPECTION PROGRAM FEEDBACK PROCESS

-FBFs for all inspection programs (NMSS, NRR, NSIR) will be sent to the NRR Inspection Manual Coordinator, through the ROP_Feedback.Resource@nrc.gov e-mail address, who will coordinate with the
+FBFs for all inspection programs (NMSS, NRR, NSIR) will be prioritized by each office and/or region.
+The prioritized feedback forms will be sent to the NRR Inspection Manual Coordinator, through the ROP_Feedback.Resource@nrc.gov e-mail address, who will coordinate with the IRAB/IRIB/IRSB BCs for the semi-annual feedback form discussion at a BC counterpart meeting.
+Once accepted and prioritized, the feedback forms will be forwarded to the appropriate staff and placed on the feedback form SharePoint page.

-Whenever possible, staff is encouraged to contact the Document Lead prior to submitting a FBF.
+Whenever possible, staff is encouraged to contact the Document Lead with minor editorial changes that do not require a FBF, and any time prior to submitting a FBF to discuss possible document changes.
 (Document leads can be found on the non-public ROP Digital City web page, under “Communications and Training,” by clicking on “Document Lead.”)
 If the issue remains unclear after a conversation or e-mail exchange with the document lead, or existing guidance is inadequate, a FBF should be submitted to the appropriate Branch Chief.
 The feedback process is depicted in Exhibit 2, “Inspection Program Feedback Process Flow Chart.”

 07.01 Feedback Form Originator (Sections A through E):